quantumlib/Cirq/docs/ionq/calibrations.md

-# Calibrations
+# IonQ API Calibrations

 Calibrations are snapshots of the performance of the IonQ platform at a given moment of time.
-The IonQ quantum computers are continuously calibrated, and we periodically take measurements of the performance of the machine.
+The IonQ quantum computers are continuously calibrated, and periodically measurements are taken of the performance of the machine.

 In this section we assume a `cirq.ionq.Service` object has been instantiated and is